 Why Do Your Dog's Feet Smell Like Popcorn?

-Well, my mind is blown.
-Many dogs' feet actual do smell like popcorn!
+Many dogs' feet do smell like popcorn!
+Mind blown.

 More accurately, they smell a little closer to corn chips, hence the nickname for the condition: "Frito Feet."

-All these micro-organisms give off their own distinct odors (they're what give us BO), and the popcorn/corn chip smell on some dogs could be the fault of yeast or the bacterium Proteus, which are both known for their sweet, corn tortilla smell.
-Or it could be the bacterium Pseudomonas, which smells a little fruitier, but pretty close to popcorn to most noses.
+All these microorganisms emit their own distinct odors (they're what give us BO), and the popcorn/corn chip smell on some dogs' feet could be due to yeast or Proteus bacteria.
+Both are known for their sweet, corn tortilla–like smell.
+Or it could be Pseudomonas bacteria, which smell a little fruitier—but pretty close to popcorn to most noses.

-Like I said before, it is perfectly normal for there to be a lot of bacteria on and in your pet—and on and in you.
-It's part of life on Earth and there are worse things these bacteria could be doing besides making your dog smell like delicious snacks.
-Frito Feet is no cause for alarm unless the smell is really overwhelming.
+As I said, it's perfectly normal for there to be a lot of bacteria on your pet (and you).
+There are worse things these bacteria could be doing besides making your dog smell like delicious snacks.
+Frito Feet is no cause for alarm unless the odor is really overwhelming.
 That could be a sign of an infection and should be checked out by your veterinarian.